 Figure: Schematic representation of the Adverse Outcome Pathway illustrated with reference to a number of pathways

 The AOP development programme addresses the needs of:

 This video explains the OECD work on Adverse Outcome Pathways and scientific developents in this area.

 The OECD co-ordinates its activities with the WHO/IPCS work on Mode of Action, as the AOP concept and the Mode of Action are closely related.

-Project proposals are reviewed twice a year and included in the workplan if justified.
-A list of projects already in the workplan is available here.
+Project proposals are reviewed twice a year and included in the AOP workplan if justified.
+Browse the list of projects already in the workplan.

 The AOP Knowledge Base (AOP KB) is a web-based platform which aims to bring together all knowledge on how chemicals can induce adverse effects, therefore providing a focal point for AOP development and dissemination.
 The project is jointly led by the OECD, the U.S. Environmental Protection Agency and the European Commission's Joint Research Center.